How to Choose a Payroll Service for Your Business

 Some general guidelines are:

-- 6-50 employees: You’re considered a small business and may have certain requirements in some states for certain provisions, like sick leave.
-Your business is still small enough that free payroll software can work since you don’t need all the bells and whistles.
+- 6–50 employees: You’re considered a small business and may have certain requirements in some states for certain provisions, like sick leave.
+Your business is still small enough that a free payroll solution, like the ones on our free payroll software guide, can work since you don’t need all the bells and whistles.
 If you opt to do this, you’ll need to make sure you are compliant with payroll laws, both federal and state.

 - 100+ employees: You’re moving toward a medium-sized business and need to consider the cost of volume (i.e., a solution that charges a high rate per employee, such as PEOs, can get expensive quickly).
 You will need to comply with all federal and state laws.
 A human resources information system (HRIS) is a must here since you have over 100 people in your organization and are likely to need benefits administration.